Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**17-20th May 2015**

+* Expanded weapons out to 6 each (8 for melee)
+* Resized all of the core page to allow for quick weapons
+* Weapons tab now has quick weapons as well

 **16th May 2015**

 * Added spell components to the spell header
 * Made inputs smaller by default all over the sheet
 * Added toggle for Old weapons
 * Action name inputs are now big like spells and weapons

 **14th May 2015**